Read me

 Mike: This is your life, Larry.
 Learn to enjoy what you’ve got.

-As I have already underlined above, the tragedy of Larry Burrows lies not only in the line of thinking, the inappreciation of what he has and paying too high a value to some well-being but also in the lack of proactive stand.
-He regards his work as ‘ordinary’ office pushing papers, yet he hardly fulfills his potential in this large international corporation with definite perspectives.
+As I have already underlined above, the tragedy of Larry Burrows lies not only in the line of thinking, the inappreciation of what he has, and paying too high a value to some well-being, but also in the lack of a proactive stand.
+He regards his work as an ‘ordinary’ office pushing papers, yet he hardly fulfills his potential in this large international corporation with definite perspectives.
 When facing a chance to voice the double game of his chief, Larry backpedals.
-It is evident that Larry has had all chances to take advantage of his good relations with Jackie Earle Bumpers to become a welcomed guest at some social events and dinner parties, playing golf.
-With a hand on his heart, he could get a promotion years ago.
-If truth be told, Burrows leaves us unmoved in regard to his devotion to his work, so from what direction should he expect a new ‘extraordinary’ position.
+Larry has had all the chances to take advantage of his good relations with Jackie Earle Bumpers to become a welcomed guest at some social events and dinner parties, playing golf.
+With a hand on his heart, he could have gotten a promotion years ago.
+If truth be told, Burrows leaves us unmoved concerning his devotion to his work, so from what direction should he expect a new ‘extraordinary’ position?
 Unusual paths lead to unusual.

 Mike: Your destiny has been changed, Larry, by request, I might add.
 And you must take responsibility for the circumstances of your new life.
 They are, after all, of your own making.

 Leaving the topic of career aside, Larry is unrestricted in building his own life and every day in the way he might think ‘right’.
-In actual terms, we find Larry Burrows in a place he himself wants to be.
-If he does not have some well-being, it depends on Larry only and his lack of effort.
+In actual terms, we find Larry Burrows in a place he wants to be.
+If he does not have any well-being, it depends on Larry alone and his lack of effort.
 He takes out Ellen soon after a debate with an unprincipled executor, yet he has just given him another sum of money rather than getting the upper hand and finding another contractor.
-The protagonist is frustrated with the lack of flakes in the morning, but why does not he have an additional box in the kitchen in regard to the fact that he has been eating it since childhood.
-Larry could easily buy a cup of coffee on his way to the office or just be there in time not to miss a full coffee service on the table.
-An old car is a source of constant disappointment, yet Larry has just given at least 1000 dollars for the lawn to a dishonorable man.
+The protagonist is frustrated with the lack of flakes in the morning, but why does he not have an additional box in the kitchen, even though he has been eating it since childhood?
+Larry could easily buy a cup of coffee on his way to the office or just be there in time so as not to miss a full coffee service on the table.
+An old car is a source of constant disappointment, yet Larry has just given at least 1000 dollars to a dishonorable man for the lawn.
 He used to handle toy models of cars rather than invest effort in buying a new one.
-It was not the missed ball back in 1970, but Larry’s cumulative pathological inactivities throughout all these years, which has made him himself as we see Burrows at the beginning of ‘Mr. Destiny’ story.
+It was not the missed ball back in 1970, but Larry’s cumulative pathological activities throughout all these years, which have made him who we see Burrows at the beginning of ‘Mr. Destiny’ story.

 Clip Metzler: Oh… no. I figured I didn’t make out many choices.
 You know what my policy is?
 You do nothing, you see what happens.
 And you know what, things always are turning up fine.”

-By itself, the missed ball in that match made no loser of Larry and definitely has not cultivated his ‘ordinarity’.
+By itself, the missed ball in that match made no loser of Larry and has not cultivated his ‘ordinarity’.
 Throughout all these years since 1970, it has been his own choice (as the story would show, the right one) to cast one’s life with Ellen and Clip.
 Mike (Michael Caine) says that ‘every incident in a person’s life affects everything else’ and thus every action in the absence of it does the same.
-The brilliance of the story is that it is not Mike, but Larry is Mr. Destiny, and, going far this way, every viewer of this movie is a creator and a decision-maker of one’s life.
-Each of us can suggest our own version of life and destiny and find ourselves in the place, where we have the guts and effort to get.
-During the later scenes, Larry finally works up the courage to voice his suspicions in regard to Niles Pender and his double game.
+The brilliance of the story is that it is not Mike, but Larry who is Mr. Destiny, and, going far this way, every viewer of this movie is a creator and a decision-maker in one’s life.
+Each of us can suggest our version of life and destiny, and find ourselves in the place where we have the guts and effort to get there.
+During the later scenes, Larry finally works up the courage to voice his suspicions regarding Niles Pender and his double game.
 It is this adventurousness that would lead Larry to a new position and a real car, a social position, and well-being.
 We can only guess how easy it would now be for Larry to deal with the lawn executor.

 Larry Burrows: How can my life change so much just because I hit one stinking baseball?